kriszyp/lmdb-js/README.md

 		// for each key-value pair in the given range that matched the filter })
 ```
 Note that `map` and `filter` are also lazy, they will only be executed once their returned iterable is iterated or `forEach` is called on it.
-The `map` and `filter` functions also support async/promise-based functions, and can create async iterable if the callback functions execute asynchronously (return a promise).
+The `map` and `filter` functions also support async/promise-based functions, and you can create async iterable if the callback functions execute asynchronously (return a promise).

 ### openDB(dbName: string)
 LMDB supports multiple databases per environment (an environment is a single memory-mapped file).
 When you initialize an LMDB store with `open`, the store uses the default database, `"data"`.
 However, you can use multiple databases per environment and instantiate a store for each one.
-To do this, make sure you set the `maxDbs` (it defaults to 1).
+If you are going to be opening many databases, make sure you set the `maxDbs` (it defaults to 12).
 For example, we can open multiple stores for a single environment:
 ```
 const { open } = require('lmdb-store');
-let myStore = open('all-my-data', {
+let myStore = open('all-my-data');
-	maxDbs: 5
-});
 let usersStore = myStore.openDB('users');
 let groupsStore = myStore.openDB('groups');
 let productsStore = myStore.openDB('products');